Royal Château Amboise – jewel of the French Renaissance

 Entering the Great Hall which is where the King held court and participated in the events that were held in the Castle and the adjoining courtyard.

-Up the winding spiral staircases, you will find what was originally the Kings Stateroom which now houses a collection of furniture and artifacts representing the King’s Table.
+Up the winding spiral staircases, you will find what was originally the Kings Stateroom which now houses a collection of furniture and artefacts representing the King’s Table.

 The Garderobe is a room that once was the Royal closet, it held all their clothing close to the bedrooms.